rwblokzijl/Msc-thesis-EuroToken/thesis.md

 countries, often using the gold standard[@The_Gold_Standard].
 Meanwhile private banks would allow people to store their money in a safe institution, while they could lend that money out.
-For international and cross-currency trade, people would swap different currencies in exchanges when needed, but becuase of the localised nature of society this was infrequent.
+For international and cross-currency trade, people would swap different currencies in exchanges when needed, but because of the localised nature of society this was infrequent.

 This system worked fine in an era where most exchange was done by cash, and most